liamlacey/Shuttertone/README.md

 Shuttertone is an open-source generative music application that uses colour data from images to generate multi-layered sequences of music that are output as a realtime stream of MIDI note messages.

 You can download the application from: https://github.com/liamlacey/Shuttertone/releases. <br>
-It's currently only available on Mac OS X (version 10.6 and above).
-Windows version coming soon.
+It's available for macOS (version 10.7 and above) and Windows (version 10). <br>

 This application was originally built for [Music Hackday London 2014](https://www.hackerleague.org/hackathons/music-hack-day-london-2014/hacks/shuttertune).

-Shuttertone has been programmed using the [JUCE](http://www.rawmaterialsoftware.com/juce.php) cross-platform C++ library, and includes an Xcode project for building on Mac OS X. JUCE also easily allows you to create a Visual Studio 2010 project for building on Windows, and makefile to build for Linux.
+Shuttertone has been programmed using the [JUCE](https://juce.com) cross-platform C++ library, and includes an Xcode project for building on macOS and a Visual Studio 2019 project for building on Windows.
+JUCE also easily allows you to create a makefile to build for Linux.

 ## How to use ##